github/site-policy/Policies/github-terms-of-service.md

 **Payment Based on Usage** Some Service features are billed based on your usage.
 A limited quantity of these Service features may be included in your plan for a limited term without additional charge.
 If you choose to purchase paid Service features beyond the quantity included in your plan, you pay for those Service features based on your actual usage in the preceding month.
 Monthly payment for these purchases will be charged on a periodic basis in arrears.
 See [GitHub Additional Product Terms for Details](/github/site-policy/github-additional-product-terms).

 **Invoicing** For invoiced Users, User agrees to pay the fees in full, up front without deduction or setoff of any kind, in U.S. Dollars.
 User must pay the fees within thirty (30) days of the GitHub invoice date.
 Amounts payable under this Agreement are non-refundable, except as otherwise provided in this Agreement.
 If User fails to pay any fees on time, GitHub reserves the right, in addition to taking any other action at law or equity, to (i) charge interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is less, and to charge all expenses of recovery, and (ii) terminate the applicable order form.
-User is solely responsible for all taxes, fees, duties and governmental assessments (except for taxes based on GitHub's net income) that are imposed or become due in connection with this Agreement.

 #### 4. Authorization
 By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize for GitHub.

 #### 5. Responsibility for Payment
-You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay GitHub any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact [GitHub Support](https://support.github.com/contact).
 You are responsible for providing us with a valid means of payment for paid Accounts.
 Free Accounts are not required to provide payment information.

 ### L. Cancellation and Termination
 **Short version:** *You may close your Account at any time.
 If you do, we'll treat your information responsibly.*

+#### 1. GitHub May Terminate
+GitHub has the right to suspend or terminate your access to all or any part of the Website at any time, with or without cause, with or without notice, effective immediately.
+GitHub reserves the right to refuse service to anyone for any reason at any time.

+#### 2. Survival
+All provisions of this Agreement which, by their nature, should survive termination *will* survive termination (including, without limitation: ownership provisions, warranty disclaimers, indemnity, and limitations of liability).

-#### 1. Account Cancellation
+#### 3. Account Cancellation
 It is your responsibility to properly cancel your Account with GitHub.

+Carry on reading this section L (Cancellation and Termination) when you need to know: i) how to cancel an Account, and /or ii) what happens when an Account is cancelled.
+You can ignore the rest of this section L until you need to know about such things.

 You can [cancel your Account at any time](/articles/how-do-i-cancel-my-account/) by going into your Settings in the global navigation bar at the top of the screen.
 The Account screen provides a simple, no questions asked cancellation link.
 We are not able to cancel Accounts in response to an email or phone request.

-#### 2. Upon Cancellation
+#### 4. Upon Cancellation
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile and the Content of your repositories within 90 days of cancellation or termination (though some information may remain in encrypted backups).
-This information can not be recovered once your Account is cancelled.
+This information cannot be recovered once your Account is cancelled.

 We will not delete Content that you have contributed to other Users' repositories or that other Users have forked.

 Upon request, we will make a reasonable effort to provide an Account owner with a copy of your lawful, non-infringing Account contents after Account cancellation, termination, or downgrade.
 You must make this request within 90 days of cancellation, termination, or downgrade.

-#### 3. GitHub May Terminate
-GitHub has the right to suspend or terminate your access to all or any part of the Website at any time, with or without cause, with or without notice, effective immediately.
-GitHub reserves the right to refuse service to anyone for any reason at any time.

-#### 4. Survival
-All provisions of this Agreement which, by their nature, should survive termination *will* survive termination — including, without limitation: ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

 ### M. Communications with GitHub
 **Short version:** *We use email and other electronic means to stay in touch with our users.*

 #### 1. Electronic Communication Required
-For contractual purposes, you (1) consent to receive communications from us in an electronic form via the email address you have submitted or via the Service; and (2) agree that all Terms of Service, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that those communications would satisfy if they were on paper.
+You (1) consent to receive communications from us in an electronic form via the email address you have submitted or via the Service; and (2) agree that all Terms of Service, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that those communications would satisfy if they were on paper.
 This section does not affect your non-waivable rights.

 #### 2. Legal Notice to GitHub Must Be in Writing
-Communications made through email or GitHub Support's messaging system will not constitute legal notice to GitHub or any of its officers, employees, agents or representatives in any situation where notice to GitHub is required by contract or any law or regulation.
+Communications made through email or GitHub Support's messaging system will **not** constitute legal notice to GitHub or any of its officers, employees, agents or representatives in any situation where notice to GitHub is required by contract or any law or regulation.
 Legal notice to GitHub must be in writing and [served on GitHub's legal agent](/articles/guidelines-for-legal-requests-of-user-data/#submitting-requests).

 #### 3. No Phone Support
 GitHub only offers support via email, in-Service communications, and electronic messages.
 We do not offer telephone support.